-Members of the Executive Council, Safety Committee, and campus Emergency Response Teams have received NIMS training and 2-year certifications in adult, child, and infant CPR; AED; and Basic First Aid.
-Selected members of the Emergency Response Teams and maintenance employees have also received Lift, Drag, and Carry Rescue training.
+Training.
+Members of the President's Cabinet receive NIMS training.
+Members of the President's Cabinet, Safety & Security Committee, and campus Emergency Response Team receive 2-year certifications in adult, child, and infant CPR; AED; and Basic First Aid.
+Selected members of the Emergency Response Team and maintenance employees have also received Lift, Drag, and Carry Rescue training.

 Emergency Alert System.
 Each campus is equipped with an emergency alert system that is audible both inside individual buildings and outside those buildings.
-This system can be activated by the ECC President, the Vice-Presidents, the HR Director, the Evening Directors, or the Plant Superintendent as the President instructs or the situation requires.
+This system can be activated by the ECC President, the Vice-Presidents, Safety Director, and the Evening Directors, or the Maintenance Supervisor as the President instructs or the situation requires.
 An emergency alert will begin with an audible multi-tonal signal which will always be the same, followed by an oral announcement specifying the type of emergency and procedure to implement.
 If the emergency requires a building evacuation, the announcement will identify the outside assembly area.

-This system is tested at least twice a year in combination with an emergency response drill, most recently as part of a Lock Down drill on March 4, 2015 on both campuses.
+This system is tested at least twice a year in combination with emergency response drills.

 Security Cameras.
-There are a total 54 security cameras installed on both campuses, inside and outside of buildings.
+There are a total of 80 security cameras installed on both campuses, inside and outside of buildings.
 All activity is recorded and saved, available for viewing as needed.

 AEDs.
 These are located in all buildings on both campuses.
-Members of the college management team, emergency response teams on both campuses, and ECC's Safety Committee have been trained to use the AEDs.
+Members of the college management team, emergency response team on both campuses, and ECC's Safety & Security Committee have been trained to use the AEDs.

 Evacuation Chairs.
-These are located on the second floors of the Fountain and Fleming Buildings on the Tarboro Campus and the Barnes and Biotech Buildings on the Rocky Mount Campus.
-Members of the emergency response teams on each campus have been trained to use these chairs to evacuate physically disabled person from second floors.
+These are located on the second floors of the Fountain and Fleming Buildings on the Tarboro Campus and the Barnes and Lamm Buildings on the Rocky Mount Campus.
+Members of the emergency response team on each campus have been trained to use these chairs to evacuate physically disabled persons from second floors.

-E-mail Alerts.
-College employees and students can opt-into an e-mail emergency alert system maintained and initiated by the Director of Computer Services.
-Upon instruction from the college president, the Director will activate the alert.
+Email Alerts.
+College employees and students are automatically enrolled into an email-based emergency alert system maintained by the ECC Computer Services Department.
+Designated staff members in the Computer

+Services and Public Information departments have the ability to activate email alerts upon instruction from the college president.